open/close all folders

 - Azumanga Daioh also uses it in the festival in the last school year, where Kagura, Tomo and Sakaki dress as punks with these on.

 - In Bleach, Urahara told Ichigo to wear a hachimaki and yell an embarrassing chant "Take this!
 The Power of Justice!
 Justice Armor, Justice Hachimaki!
-Equip!" to stand a chance on fighting his dangerous sparring partner that could kill him in one blow.
+Equip!"note to stand a chance on fighting his dangerous sparring partner that could kill him in one blow.
 He did so, but found out that he's just being had by Urahara.

 - It even shows up in the filler arc, having been equipped with a sensor allowing Ichigo to locate the Bount — and still requires the chant to activate.
 Rukia is naturally confused with Ichigo's reaction to it.